Reading Essential Skills

 - Identify/Use figurative language.

 - Expand vocabulary in reading, writing, and speaking.

 - Use knowledge of literary devices (allegory, figurative language, imagery, point of view, and symbolism).

-- Demonstrate correct use of verb forms and tenses.
+- Recognize correct use of sentence structure.

-- Demonstrate a correct use of sentence structure.
+- Determine correct use of subject-verb agreement.

-- Demonstrate a correct use of parallel structure.
+- Identify correct use of pronouns.

 - Be a role model.
 Let your child see you reading.

 - Subscribe to the local newspaper, or purchase the Sunday edition.
 The Sports section is a good place to look for similes, metaphors, and active language.

 - Make sure that your child has a library card, dictionary, and thesaurus, and encourage their use.